coldfusioncsr/mega/WILDCARD.md

 |Combination|150%x5 + 70%x2 + 30%x2|150%x4 + 70%x3 + 30%x3|150%x3 + 70%x4 + 30%x4|150%x2 + 70%x5 + 30%x5|150% + 70%x5 + 30%x7|150% + 70%x2 + 30%x13|
 |Hours covered|15|19|23|27|32|44|

-> 🍎Intensive grinding suits for highly organised crew of which most members
+> 🍎🍉Intensive grinding suits for highly organised crew of which most members
 > 1. attend each wildcard campaign (>15p)
 > 2. know how to quickly refuel
+> 3. are busyman having little time playing

-> 🍏Extensive grinding suits for crew
+> 🍏🥝Extensive grinding suits for crew
 > 1. hard to agree or act on wildcard time (<10p)
 > 2. rely on natural refueling
+> 3. has problem of communication
 >
+> Keeping 150% blocked is crucial (ideally 150% is filled at last), otherwise 1k+ tokens will drop to the 2nd or even the 3rd 150%.

+> [!NOTE]
+> Crew stat indicates 30% & 70% campaign generated more RPs.
+>
-> Crew stat indicates 30% campaign generated more RPs.
-So here is the priority, **30% -> 70% -> 150%**.
+> ~~So here is the priority, **30% -> 70% -> 150%**.
 If 30% is available, activate 30%, otherwise 70%.
-150% is the last choice.
+150% is the last choice.~~

 |Wildcard cost @crew respect rank 25|1st|2nd|3rd+|85%+ 50%PC|100%+ 100%PC|1+2|+3|+4|+5|+6|+7|+*|
 |-:|--|--:|--:|--:|--:|--:|:-:|:-:|--|:-:|--|:-:|